saugaatallabadi/water-usage-tracker-iot/README.md

-# water-usage-tracker-iot
+# Water Usage Tracker (IoT)

-Tracks water usage in a home using IOT Devices
+Tracks water usage in a home using IoT Devices